HudzzTeam/HudzzPlugin/hudzz-closing-disclosure-generator/readme.txt

 For questions or concerns about these Terms, please contact us at hudzzteam@gmail.com.

 == Installation ==
-Include [hudzz-cd-generator] shortcode on any page you want the plugin to be shown.
+Include [hudzz-closing-disclosure-generator] shortcode on any page you want the plugin to be shown.

 To customize the color scheme and size of the plugin, go to your wordpress dashboard, choose Appearance -> Customize -> HUDZZ Custom Styles.